-Name Range Step Default Description FWD reset time 0.0001800.000s 0.005s 0.300s Forward start detection reset time.
+Name Range Step Default Description Spike calculation mode Absolute FWD spikes to trip Cumulative sum of FWD-REV - Absolute FWD spikes to trip The "Absolute FWD spikes to trip" setting sums detected forward spikes.
+Spike detected in the reverse direction resets the counter and the direction is changed.
+This setting is recommended for most of cases.
+When "Cumulative sum of FWD-REV" is selected, spikes detected in the forward direction are add to the counter, and spikes detected to the reverse direction deduct from the counter.
+This setting is only to be used in cases where the network may be highly under- or overcompensated.
+FWD reset time 0.0001800.000s 0.005s 0.500s Forward start detection reset time.
 Starts to count from the first detected forward (faulty feeder) spike.
-If while counting another spike is detected, it resets and starts from the beginning.
-If it runs to the end, it resets the function's STARTFWD signal.
-REV reset time 0.0001800.000s 0.005s 0.300s Reverse start detection reset time.
+If while counting another spike is detected, the timer resets and starts from the beginning.
+If the timer runs to the end, it resets the function's STARTFWD signal.
+REV reset time 0.0001800.000s 0.005s 0.500s Reverse start detection reset time.
 Starts to count from the first detected reverse (healthy feeder) spike.
-If while counting another spike is detected, it resets and starts from the beginning.
-If it runs to the end, it resets the function's STARTREV signal.
-Definite operating time delay 0.0001800.000s 0.005s 0.500s Operating time counter that starts from the beginning of the fault if the FWD reset time is running and the function has a START signal on.
+If while counting another spike is detected, the timer resets and starts from the beginning.
+If the timer runs to the end, it resets the function's STARTREV signal.
+This parameter is visible when operating mode is set to "Intermittent".
+Definite operating time delay 0.0001800.000s 0.005s 0.700s Operating time counter that starts from the beginning of the fault if the FWD reset time is running and the function has a START signal on.
 If the FWD reset time is reached and the function releases, this timer is reset as well.
+This parameter is visible when operating mode is set to "Intermittent".
 Spikes to trip > 150 1 2 The calculated cumulative spikes comparator.
 In order for the function to trip, a set number of spikes must be exceeded.
 If the set operating time is reached but the calculated spike number is below this, the setting function releases without a trip when the FWD reset time has elapsed.
+This parameter is visible when operating mode is set to "Intermittent".